A Brief Guide to Troubleshooting the Pacemaker Circuit

 - Are the epicardial electrodes displaced?
 Is the transvenous electrode tip wiggling uselessly in the venticle?

 - Is there any weird twitching in the chest wall muscles of the patient?
 Is the ventilator demonstrating some bizarre sawtooth pattern, suggesting that the diaphragm is being paced?

-Ok, so the hardware is intact. if there is output failure, its not because of the leads or the battery.
+Ok, so the hardware is intact.
+If there is output failure, its not because of the leads or the battery.
 Move on to the software.

-First check the sensor threshold.
+First check the sensing.

 - Put the pacemaker in a VVI, AAI or DDD mode.

 - Change the rate to one which is much lower than the patients native rate.